DimitriWeiss/RTAC/doc/_build/html/_sources/examples.rst.txt

-Of course, you can adjust the script to wait and receive problem instances to be passed to rtac.solve_instance.
+Naturally, you can adjust the script to wait and receive problem instances to be passed to rtac.solve_instance and / or rtac.provide_early_instance.